Multi-Tiered System of Supports

 How Does MTSS Work?

 A multi-tiered system consists of three levels, commonly referred to as Tier I, Tier II, and Tier III.
 Tiers may be differentiated on several dimensions, i.e., the intensity of the instruction, the frequency of delivery, and the level of progress monitoring.
 At Tier I, all students receive instruction within an evidence-based, scientifically researched core program.
 Tier II provides supplemental interventions for students whose skills fall below grade level standards.
 Students in Tier III require an even more intensive, individualized instructional delivery model in order to progress academically.

 What is Progress Monitoring and How is It Implemented?

 Progress monitoring is a process used to assess students’ academic performance, to quantify students’ rates of improvement (or responsiveness to instruction), and to evaluate the effectiveness of instruction.
 To implement progress monitoring, the student’s current levels of performance are determined and goals are established for learning that will take place over time.
 The student’s academic performance is then measured on a regular basis (weekly, bi-weekly, or monthly).
 Progress toward meeting the student’s goal is measured by comparing expected and actual rates of learning.
 These measurements help inform and adjust the instruction delivered to the student.

-Data analysis and decision making occur at all levels of RTI implementation and instruction.
+Data analysis and decision making occur at all levels of MTSS implementation and instruction.
 Teams use screening and progress monitoring data to make decisions about instruction, movement within the multi-tiered system, and disability identification (in accordance with Illinois state law).